isomerpages/nea-sgclean/index.md

 permalink: /
 sections:
     - hero:
-        title: Let's Do Our Part
+        title: Let's Do Our Part to Keep SG Clean
-        subtitle: To Keep Singapore Clean
+        subtitle:
         background: /images/tablewipe2.jpg
         button: Learn More
         url: /About/